Northeastern’s First Mitchell Scholar and More

 “All of this experience really makes graduates from Northeastern especially competitive in research,” he said.
 Ahmed was recently one of only 12 students nationally selected as a George J. Mitchell Scholar, a competitive one year graduate program sponsored by the US-Ireland Alliance.
 He hopes to continue his research on the gut microbiome at University College Cork.
 He also received the 2019 Harold D. Hodgkinson Achievement Award—one of the highest honors a senior can receive.

-Minhal will apply to medical school this June to start fall of 2020 after his return from the Ireland.
+Minhal was accepted to Harvard Medical School for fall 2021 after his return from the Ireland.